Skip to main content

 Get a peer mentor

-Gain confidence and insight to help you navigate campus life at SAIT throughout your SAIT journey.
+Gain confidence, support and insight from a mentor to help you navigate campus life at SAIT throughout your SAIT journey.

 • meet new people and expand your community